Hiram Drache

 Hiram M. Drache (August 18, 1924 – October 17, 2020) was an American professor of history and historian-in-residence at Concordia College, Moorhead, Minnesota.
 He is the author of several books on agriculture and the history of North Dakota and Minnesota.

 Biography

 Drache was born in Meriden in August 1924.
 He graduated from Owatonna, Minnesota, High school in 1942.
-Hiram Drache was enrolled at Gustavus Adolphus college, St. Peter, Minnesota.
+Hiram Drache was enrolled at Gustavus Adolphus College, St. Peter, Minnesota.
 However he enlisted in the U.S. Army Air Corps in WW2.
 Hiram Drache would go on to earn the rank of Major before his honorable discharge.
-He finished his bacchaloate degrees in 1947 and 1948.
-Hiram Drache went on for a master’s degree from the University of Minnesota in 1952, and a doctorate from the University of North Dakota in 1962.
-Hiram Drache would teach and work at Concordia from 1955 tell 2020.
+He finished his baccalaureate degrees in 1947 and 1948.
+Hiram Drache went on for a master's degree from the University of Minnesota in 1952, and a doctorate from the University of North Dakota in 1962.
+Hiram Drache would teach and work at Concordia from 1955 until 2020.
 He died in October 2020 at the age of 96.